 Inter-Layer Relations

 To handle the interaction between several layers, it is necessary to represent the relationships between them.
 IndoorGML does this through the Inter-Layer connection which describes the spatial relationships (topology) between two layers.
-Unlike the topological relationships between cells of a same layer which are ruled by the Poincaré Duality (adjacency only), the inter-layer relations are ruled by the 9-intersection model (Egenhofer 1989).
+Unlike the topological relationships between cells of a same layer which are ruled by the Poincaré Duality (adjacency only), the inter-layer relations are ruled by the 9-intersection model (Egenhofer, 1989).
 IndoorGML 2.0 concentrates on six relationships: contains, within, covers, coveredBy, overlaps and equals between cells in the Primal space and nodes in Dual space.